George Sterling: Literary career and critical responses

-Poet in training, 1896-1901
+Poet in training, 1896–1901

 At age 26, San Francisco business executive George Sterling became obsessed with a new passion.
 He wanted to write serious poetry inspired by his poetic heroes such as John Keats and Edgar Allan Poe.
 Sterling wrote his first poems after his February 1896 marriage.
 He knew eminent literary critic Ambrose Bierce and asked permission to send him poems for evaluation.
 Bierce replied: "Of course you may send me verses—a bellyful if you like."
 Sterling mailed Bierce dozens of poems and Bierce replied with detailed, precise comments.

 Bierce appreciated one Sterling poem enough to include it in his February 21, 1897 San Francisco Examiner column.
-The poem, "Farewell," reflected on a dead friend's passing and the absence or presence of an afterlife.
+The poem, "Farewell", reflected on a dead friend's passing and the absence or presence of an afterlife.
 It was Sterling's first appearance in print.
 Between 1897 and 1901, Sterling wrote many poems but, usually dissatisfied, let only a handful become published.
 For thirteen years Bierce reviewed and commented on Sterling's poems, teaching his protégé poetic skills and shaping his artistic preferences.

-Bierce's protégé, 1901-1910
+Bierce's protégé, 1901–1910

 On April 11, 1901, Sterling mailed a new poem titled "Memorial Day, 1901" to Bierce for criticism.
-His mentor responded, "It is great—great!—the loftiest note that you have struck and held."
+His mentor responded: "It is great—great!—the loftiest note that you have struck and held."
 Bierce arranged for the Washington Post to publish the poem and wrote a preface explaining that though Sterling was a new poet, "he has written a considerable body of verse.
 Not all of it has the strength, fire, and elevation of the remarkable poem printed here, but none has been delinquent in the matter of 'that something other than the sense' which distinguishes poetry from mere verse.
 George Sterling is a poet, and a great one—one may safely stake on that all the reputation for literary judgment that one may hope to have."
-The appearance of "Memorial Day, 1901" in the Washington Post was Sterling's first publication of a major poem.
+The appearance of "Memorial Day, 1901" in The Washington Post was Sterling's first publication of a major poem.
 It marked his entry into a new stage of development as a writer.
 After five years writing practice poems, Sterling at age 31 determined to become a writer of serious, elevated verse.

+"The Testimony of the Suns"

-Sterling loved astronomy because "my dear dead father was greatly interested in it, and I've spent many hours on the house-top with him and his telescope."
+Sterling loved astronomy because "my dear dead father was greatly interested in it, and I've spent many hours on the house-top with him and his telescope".
 He marveled at planets, stars, and galaxies—apparently resting in peace but actually slowly and endlessly colliding with and destroying each other.
-Sometime after December 16, 1901, Sterling began a long poem depicting the galaxies and stars of "the stellar universe at strife, when to the eye it is a symbol of such peace and changelessness … It surely is a war if the cosmic processes are viewed as a whole."
-The long poem, "The Testimony of the Suns," is a lengthy astronomical poem that combines elements of science, fantasy, science fiction, and philosophy.
-Literary historian S. T. Joshi called it Sterling's "longest poem and one of his greatest."
+Sometime after December 16, 1901, Sterling began a long poem depicting the galaxies and stars of "the stellar universe at strife, when to the eye it is a symbol of such peace and changelessness ...
+It surely is a war if the cosmic processes are viewed as a whole."
+The long poem, "The Testimony of the Suns", is a lengthy astronomical poem that combines elements of science, fantasy, science fiction, and philosophy.
+Literary historian S. T. Joshi called it Sterling's "longest poem and one of his greatest".